 Splunk operates on a limited number of search threads per processor, and a limited number of threads per Splunk process, running a single threaded search per data segment.
 This design results in a search taking significantly more time and fails to optimize the utilization of the architecture.
 Splunk has realized the challenge presented by their approach and has implemented some improvements in this area, but these mitigations require further knowledge of the application architecture, another set of commands, and possible escalation to Splunk Support.

-Conversely, the design of Graylog’s data storage and retrieval architecture inherently allows for multithreaded and distributed search across the environment.
+The design of Graylog’s data storage and retrieval architecture inherently allows for multithreaded and distributed search across the environment.
 Each search uses multiple processors, multiple buffers, and multiple buffers on a single machine, then multiplies that threaded search across the number of participating nodes in the cluster.
 This approach gives much faster results, which allows the analyst to work through the dataset without having to schedule, save, or “walk away” from a search to continue at a later time.

 From the moment research begins to find a log management solution and throughout the product life cycle, customers rely on a vendor partner to deal fairly and honestly, respond to feature needs on a timely basis, and provide the needed support to meet their particular mission.